embarosin/ENGS174_EnergySim/README.md

 Welcome to Emily, Elaine, Abby, and Catherine's Dance Dance Energy Game!
 The purpose of this simulation is to show a relationship between motion of the circles on the screen (representing patrons at a concert) and energy generation.
-On the top left corner of the game you will see the number of Watt-Hours that can be produced from the level of motion you are making using PaveGen tiles on the dance floor.
+On the top left corner of the game you will see the number of Watt-Hours that can be produced from the level of motion you are creating using PaveGen tiles on the dance floor.

 Assumptions:
 200 people